Agent policies from higher-order causal functions: Introduction

 \section{Introduction}

 Agency, the capability of an entity to act upon and receive information from its surroundings, is a fundamental notion in both artificial intelligence and the foundations of physics.
-In AI, agents interact with partially observable environments to maximise cumulative reward, forming the basis of reinforcement learning and multi-agent systems \cite{lu2023reinforcementlearningbitbit, OliehoekAmato2016DecPOMDP}.
-In the informational foundations of physics, “agents in laboratories” are modelled as local operations inserted into a spacetime environment, formalised by higher-order quantum operations \cite{taranto2025higherorderquantumoperations, barrett2020quantumcausalmodels, oreshkov, chiribella_switch}.
-Both frameworks hinge on the interplay between an agent and its environment, yet they have developed independently and no direct mathematical correspondence between them has been established.
+In AI, agents interact with partially observable environments to maximise cumulative reward, forming the basis for planning and learning for single and multi-agent systems \cite{lu2023reinforcementlearningbitbit, OliehoekAmato2016decPOMDP}.
+In the informational foundations of physics, “agents in laboratories” are modelled as local operations inserted into a spacetime environment, formalised by higher-order quantum \cite{taranto2025higherorderquantumoperations, barrett2020quantumcausalmodels, oreshkov, chiribella_switch} and classical \cite{Baumeler_2016} processes.
+Whilst the agent-environment interaction is central to both fields, their formalisations of the concept have developed independently and no direct mathematical correspondence between them has been established.

-Bridging these viewpoints could bring new ideas to both fields.
-From a physical perspective, higher-order processes allow causal (even indefinite-causal) structure to be treated as a resource \cite{Baumeler_2016, Ebler_2018, Gu_rin_2016}.
-A mapping to decision-making agents opens the door to consideration of multi-agent tasks in which optimal causal and indefinite causal strategies could be learned.
-From an AI perspective, interpreting agents as higher-order processes suggests a principled route to quantum generalizations of reward-seeking agency \cite{acampora2025quantumcomputingartificialintelligence, PhysRevA.90.032311, saldi2024quantummarkovdecisionprocesses}.
+A bridge between these two models for the agent-environment interaction has the possibility to bring new ideas to both fields.
+First, regarding causality and spacetime, higher-order processes allow causal (even indefinite-causal) structure to be treated as a resource for communication and computation \cite{Baumeler_2016, Ebler_2018, Gu_rin_2016}.
+A mapping to planning and learning agents opens the door to consideration of multi-agent tasks in which optimal causal and indefinite causal strategies might exist and further be discovered and learned.
+Second, regarding the quantization of agents, interpreting agents as higher-order processes suggests a principled route to quantum generalizations of planning and learning agents \cite{acampora2025quantumcomputingartificialintelligence, PhysRevA.90.032311, saldi2024quantummarkovdecisionprocesses} in terms of higher-order quantum operations, giving a stable formal framework for the analysis of quantum advantage in multi-agent systems.